-Dependant on the nature of the proposal and the flood risk identified, the FRA may need to include:
+Dependent on the nature of the proposal and the flood risk identified, the FRA may need to include:

 We also provide flood risk assessments tailored for:

-Other related services include FRA and model peer review, and modelling of increased climate change requirements for other consultants.
+Our other related services include FRA and model peer review, and modelling of increased climate change requirements for other consultants.

 Flood risk policy throughout the UK and Ireland tends to use a sequential approach to direct development for areas of lower flood risk.
 Requirements vary regionally and require experience of engaging with the relevant local authority– see below guidance for:

 Flood risk policy is set out in the Strategic Planning Policy Statement for Northern Ireland (SPPS), and largely draws on Revised Planning Policy Statement 15 – Planning and Flood Risk (PPS15).
 Minor amendments may arise as Local Area Plans are published.

 Policy in Northern Ireland is unusually onerous in that it essentially sterilises sites located in floodplains (shown on Flood Maps NI) unless the development proposed is deemed an exception to policy FLD1.
 Other policies specifically address flood risk from surface water and other overland sources (FLD3), protecting watercourses and drainage infrastructure (FLD2 and FLD4), and flood risk from reservoirs (FLD5).

 Our local presence has allowed us to accumulate an unrivalled breadth of experience in flood risk planning in Northern Ireland and extensive experience of successfully engaging with Rivers Agency.
 Flood Risk Assessments may include the need for a Drainage Assessment.